-to meet the protection criteria
+Table A9-X shows the determination of the out-of-band limit per system to meet the protection criteria in the EESS (passive) band 100 MHz segment consisting of 22.21-22.31 GHz.

 General remarks

 It appears that ground-air and air-air links with certain system configuration are more impactful to out-of-band interference seen by EESS passive.